ICU Medical, Inc. (ICUI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1992 Initial Public Offering (IPO) Became publicly traded on NASDAQ (Symbol: ICUI), providing capital for growth and R&D.
+1992 Initial Public Offering (IPO) Became publicly traded on NASDAQ (ICUI), providing capital for research and development (R&D) and growth.

 ICU Medical, Inc. (ICUI) Ownership Structure